 Usually you would buy frames to fit the size of your photos.
-Since I already had five large IKEA frames I wanted to repurpose, I had to make my photos fit in the frames.
-It required a bit of arts and craft but it was all worth it.
-Here’s what I did:
+But since we already had five large IKEA frames we wanted to repurpose, we had to make our photos fit in the frames.
+It required a bit of arts and crafts, but it was all worth it.
+Here’s how we did it:

-The mat openings were too big for the size of my photos.
-I tried printing larger size photos but the bigger they got the blurrier they became.
-So I used black construction paper to make up for the size of the pictures.
+The mat openings were too big for the size of our photos, so we tried printing larger sized photos.
+But we realized that the bigger the pictures, the blurrier the quality.
+We definitely didn't want to have grainy photos, so we used black construction paper as a border to make up for the size of the pictures.

-I sprayed adhesive glue on the back of each of my photos and centered on the black paper.
-Don’t spray them all at once – the glue will dry up.
+We then sprayed adhesive glue on the back of each of the photos and centered them on the black paper.
+Pro tip: don’t spray them all at once – the glue will dry up.
 Do one at a time.

 If you’ve ever tried to line up your photos so that the mat frames the exact spot you want, you know how tricky that can be.
 Place a piece of tape on the back of the construction paper with the sticky part facing up, gently place the mat over the surface of the image, and press on the top of the mat for the tape to stick to the mat.
 Confused?
 See how it’s done here.

 If you’re familiar with IKEA’s Ribba frames, you know that the metal tabs on the back often fall out.
-Since I frame lots of stuff (it’s part of my job) I bought a point driver to insert new tabs to keep the back of frames in place.
-OMG, it works like a charm.
+Since we frame lots of stuff, we bought a point driver to insert new tabs to keep the back of frames in place.
+And it works like a charm!
 It’s the yellow tool below.

-Since my frames are identical, I decided to hang them in a perfect row to beautifully showcase each photo.
+Since our frames are identical, we decided to hang them in a perfect row to beautifully showcase each photo.
 If the thought of hanging this many frames makes you nervous, don’t worry!
 It’s easier than you think.
-You can see how I hung each frame here.
+You can see how we hung each frame here.

-I often get ask what to hang on walls.
+We often get asked what to hang on walls.
 As you can see, framing and displaying your own photos is a great way to add personality to your space without having to spend much money.
 So go ahead, and turn your holiday photos into pieces of art.